To my dear female leaders—in technology, in business, in life:

 I don't usually say "I'm sorry" unless I've messed up.
 Lately, I feel like every email, phone call or text begins with "I'm sorry."
 I'm sorry I missed another deadline.
 I'm sorry I forgot to show up for lunch.
 I'm sorry I yelled at you over not feeding the dog.
 I'm sorry.
 I'm sorry.

-What I really feel like I'm saying is "I'm sorry I survived.
+feel like I'm saying is "I'm sorry I survived.
 I'm sorry I can't take away your pain."

 And what does this have to do with leadership and women and business?